-As the Premier League pauses for the FIFA World Cup 2022, Adrian Clarke looks at some of the numbers behind the season so far.
+As we prepare for the return of the Premier League on 26 December, Adrian Clarke looks at some of the numbers behind the season so far.

 The race for this season’s Castrol Golden Glove is shaping up to be one of the most competitive in years with 11 Premier League goalkeepers within three clean sheets of top spot.

 Nick Pope has been in brilliant form since joining Newcastle United in the summer.
 He has only conceded 11 goals and kept seven clean sheets.

 Five of those shutouts have come on home soil at St James’ Park.

 A crucial save at a crucial time. 🧤@Popey1992 pic.twitter.com/5cnh266K4v— Newcastle United FC (@NUFC) November 13, 2022

 Pope’s save percentage is superior to his nearest rivals, Aaron Ramsdale (seven clean sheets), Ederson and Danny Ward (both six).

 Indeed the Newcastle goalkeeper is second only to Kepa Arrizabalaga among 'keepers who have made at least 20 saves, repelling 79.6 per cent of shots that have come his way.

 Pope has been a consistently excellent shot-stopper for several years.